Bingusprime/Projects/README.md

 EMAIL_ADDRESS: Your email address.
 EMAIL_PASSWORD: Your email password.

-Enter city and recipient email:
+Enter city and recipient emai:

 You'll be prompted to enter the city name and the email address to send the information to.
 Receive email: